rsyslog/rsyslog/source/licensing.rst

 Each of these components can be thought of as individual projects.
 In fact, some of the plugins have different main authors than the rest of the rsyslog package.
-All of these components are currently put together into a single "rsyslog" package (tarball) for convinience: this makes it easier to distribute a consistent version where everything is included (and in the right versions) to build a full system.
+All of these components are currently put together into a single "rsyslog" package (tarball) for convenience: this makes it easier to distribute a consistent version where everything is included (and in the right versions) to build a full system.
 Platform package maintainers in general take the overall package and split off the